MineRobber9000/pytic/tic_file_format.md

 ## 12 (`0x0C`) - Palette
 This represents the palette data.
 This is copied to `0x3FC0`...`0x3FEF` on cart boot.
 Prior to 0.70.6, the bank bits were ignored and the palette was used across all graphics/map banks.
 In 0.70.6 and above, each bank gets its own palette.

-## 13 (`0x0D`) - Music Patterns
+## 13 (`0x0D`) - Music Patterns (pre-0.80)
 This represents the music pattern data.
 This is copied to `0x11164`...`0x13E63`.
+This music pattern format is deprecated, and is automatically converted to the new format (type 15 (`0x0F`)).

 ## 14 (`0x0E`) - Music Tracks
 This represents the music track data.
 This is copied to `0x13E64`...`0x13FFB`.

+## 15 (`0x0F`) - Music Patterns (0.80+)
+This represents the music pattern data.
+This is copied to `0x11164`...`0x13E63`.
+This is a new variation with support for effect commands.

+## 16 (`0x10`) - ZLIB Compressed Code (0.80)
+This represents the code, but compressed.
+If the code editor goes beyond the 64K chunk limit, TIC-80 will compress the code down as long as the compressed result never goes above 64K.
+The bank bits seem to be ignored.

-Any chunk type not described above doesn't have any useful purpose, as of the time of writing.
+Any chunk type not described above is reserved for future use and should likely be avoided.